-Short films submitted by winery owners, winemakers or other winery staff are welcome as long as the product placement is minimal, but winery/brand advertisements are not eligible.
+Videos submitted by winery owners, winemakers or other winery staff are welcome as long as the product placement is minimal, but winery/brand advertisements are not eligible.
 A couple low-key label or bottle shots are fine; videos will not be chosen as finalists if they open and/or close with branding shots and/or if they repeatedly splash the brand on the screen.
-If you are part of a winery team, tell us a story, educate us, capture our hearts and, most important, share what wine meant to you in 2020.
+If you are part of a winery team, tell us a story, educate us, capture our hearts and, most important, share why you love wine.

 Criteria: We’re looking for creativity and great storytelling as much as strong production quality.

-1. Grand Prize: The creator of the winning video will receive a pair of full event registrations to Wine Spectator's 40th anniversary Wine Experience in New York City on Oct.
-21–23, 2021.
-Plus, the winning video may be screened at the event as part of the official program.
+1. Grand Prize: The creator of the winning video will receive a pair of full event registrations to either Wine Spectator's 2021 Wine Experience in New York City on Oct.
+21–23, 2021, or the 2022 Wine Experience.
 Note: The Grand Prize winner will not receive a Finalist Prize in addition to the Grand Prize.

-2. Finalist Prize: The finalists, as chosen by our editors, will each receive a pair of tickets to one of the following events of their choice: any one of the 2020 Grand Tour tastings or 2021 Grand Tour tastings (dates and locations TBD) or one of the two evening Grand Tastings at the 2021 Wine Experience in New York City, either Oct.
+2. Finalist Prize: The finalists, as chosen by our editors, will each receive a pair of tickets to one of the following events of their choice: any one of the December 2021 Grand Tour tastings in Las Vegas, Chicago or Washington, D.C., or 2022 Grand Tour tastings (dates and locations TBD) or one of the two evening Grand Tastings at the 2021 Wine Experience in New York City, either Oct.
 21 or 22.
 Finalists' videos will be posted at WineSpectator.com.

 - Length: Videos must be a minimum of 30 seconds long and must not exceed 2 minutes.